arnavdantuluri/packaged-s4/README.md

+# Packaged-S4
+This is an unofficial packaged version of the S4 repo from the Hazy Research group that can be found here https://github.com/HazyResearch/state-spaces

+NOTE: This repo might still have many bugs, please create an issue if you come across any.
+S4 can be installed using "pip install git+https://github.com/arnavdantuluri/packaged-s4.git"

+I plan to do this with Hyena and maybe H3 in the future :))

 # Structured State Spaces for Sequence Modeling

 This repository provides the official implementations and experiments for models related to [S4](https://arxiv.org/abs/2111.00396),